California pummeled by first of back-to-back atmospheric rivers as 'Pineapple Express' sweeps state

 “This system will likely produce 24 to 36 hours (or more) of continuous rain,” the weather service wrote Thursday in a forecast update.

-Significant rain and, at higher elevations, snowfall are then expected to hit Southern California from Monday through Wednesday that could bring mudslides and dangerous flooding.
+Significant rain and, at higher elevations, snowfall are then expected to hit Southern California from Monday through Wednesday, which could cause mudslides and dangerous flooding.

 Associated Press journalists Stefanie Dazio in Los Angeles; Nic Coury in Capitola, California; Eugene Garcia in Seal Beach, California; Julie Watson in San Diego; Scott Sonner in Reno, Nevada; and Donna Warder in Washington contributed to this report.